 I'm happiest when I'm photographing and writing.
 My hope is to create images and communicate to a global audience in a way that is relatable, honest, and most of all from the heart.

 I love quiet and open spaces, and enjoy plenty of time in nature.
-I love the feeling of exhaustion after hard work or workouts.
+I love the feeling of exhaustion after hard work.
 I love the endless, infinite feeling of a night's sky.
 I love eating with my hands, sitting on the floor, and eating fresh fruit from trees.
 I love being lost in foreign languages, and then trying to get un-lost by starting conversations with local people.
 Fiction books.
 Ocean creatures.
 Sound of rain.
 My sister.
 An autumn leaf.